wolfgangimig/itol/itol/readme.txt

-Issue Tracker for Microsoft Outlook based on JOA
+Issue Tracker Addin for Microsoft Outlook and Redmine

-  This version creates a project with identifier "itol-configuration".
+  This program creates a project with identifier "itol-configuration".
   Its description is used to store the definition of the custom properties for any user.
 Since Redmine allows only administrators to read custom property definitions - maybe because select lists could